pches/Femeena_etal_How_can_crop_production_adapt/README.md

 This script creates summary files for each state and crop combination and derives the values for the following variables:

 - Gross irrigation water demand
-- Irrigation deficit (% of gross irr not met)
+- Irrigation deficit (% of gross irrigation not met)
 - Yield deficit due to irrigation deficit
 - Irrigated area
 - Rainfed area
 - Irrigated production (area x yield)
 - Rainfed production (area x yield)

-This script must be run first as these generated summary files are used in the other scripts to create plots provided in the submitted manuscript (including the supplemental information).
+This script must be run first, as these generated summary files are used in the other scripts to create plots provided in the submitted manuscript (including the supplemental information).

 Output written to folders: results/crop_state_tables